Genesis (band): 1975–1977: Collins becomes frontman, A Trick of the Tail, Wind & Wuthering and Hackett's departure

 Following the Lamb tour, Hackett recorded his first solo album Voyage of the Acolyte as he felt unsure that Genesis would survive following Gabriel's departure.
 He reconvened with the remaining group members in London in July 1975.
-Collins' idea of continuing as an instrumental group was quickly rejected by the group as they thought it would become boring.
+During this time, Collins began drumming with instrumental jazz rock band Brand X, with whom he would be a semi-regular member whenever Genesis were on down time for the next five years.
+Collins' idea of Genesis continuing as an instrumental group was quickly rejected by the others as they thought it would become boring.
 Rehearsals for A Trick of the Tail took place in Acton where material was quickly written and with little effort; most of "Dance on a Volcano" and "Squonk" was put together in the first three days.
 Recording began in October 1975 at Trident Studios with Hentschel as producer.
 As a replacement singer had not been found, the band decided to record the album without vocals and audition singers as they went.
 They placed an anonymous advertisement in Melody Maker for "a singer for a Genesis-type group", which received around 400 replies.
-Collins proceeded to teach selected applicants the songs; Witches Brew frontman and flautist Mick Strickland was invited into the studio to sing, but the backing tracks were in a key outside of his natural range, and the band decided not to work with him.
+Collins proceeded to teach selected applicants the songs; Witches Brew frontman and flautist Mick Strickland was invited into the studio to sing, but the backing tracks were in a key outside of his natural range and the band decided not to work with him.
 Having failed to find a suitable vocalist, Collins went into the studio and attempted to sing "Squonk".
-His performance was well received by the band, and they decided that he should be their new lead vocalist.
+His performance was well received by the band and they decided that he should be their new lead vocalist.
 Collins then sang on the remaining tracks.